Calinator444/Calinator444/README.md

 -->

 - 🔭 I work at https://www.ssw.com.au/people/caleb-williams/
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning how to speak Nepali 🗣️
-- 💬Ask me about Angular or EF Core
+- 💬Ask me about Next.js and TinaCMS
 - 📫 How to reach me: CalebWilliams@ssw.com.au
 - ⚡I'm the only person in the world who can lick my own elbow